 - Physical (including sexual) abuse

 Like child and teenage bullies, senior bullies often gravitate toward those who are the most vulnerable — physically, mentally and/or cognitively.
-Sadly, these are the people least likely to stand up for themselves, report the bullying or even realize that they’re being bullied.
+Sadly, these are the people least likely to stand up for themselves, report the bullying, or even realize that they’re being bullied.
 Even non-physical bullying can be upsetting enough to harm many seniors who are emotionally fragile or prone to anxiety and depression.

-The management and staff at nursing homes and other senior care facilities have an obligation to prevent peer bullying in all forms.
+The management and staff at nursing homes and other senior care facilities have an obligation to prevent senior bullying in all forms.
 However, just as teachers don’t always step in and protect bullied kids, care professionals don’t always take action.
 Sometimes, they don’t know it’s occurring.